ucphhpc/fair-projects-site/README.rst

 fair-projects-site
 ==================

-This repo contains the source code for the KU FAIR datasets website: `FAIR <https://fair.erda.dk>`_.
+This repo contains the source code for the UCPH FAIR datasets website: `FAIR <https://fair.erda.dk>`_.